scifiss/CarND-Advanced-Lane-Lines/writeup_Rebecca.md

 - The magnitude of the gradient at 45 degree direction also does a good job in identifying lane-lines, but it is sensitive to textures on the road.

 Finally I used a combination of S channel, V channel, and gradient thresholds to generate a binary image (thresholding steps at lines 31 through 174 in `FindingLanesPipeline.py`).
-Here's an example of my output for this step.
+Here's an example of my output for this step on 'test2' and 'test5' images.
+1st row: HLS L channel thresholded result
+2nd row: HLS S channel thresholded result
+3rd row: thresholded on direction of gradient
+4th row: thresholded on magnitude of gradient
+5th row: thresholded on x-direction of gradient
+6th row: thresholded on y-direction of gradient
+7th row: the result combined with HLS S channel, HSV V channel, gradient on x and y direction.
 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.